The Legend of the Ice People

-The Legend of the Ice People (in Swedish language Sagan om Isfolket) is a 47-volume story of a family bloodline, first published in 1982.
+The Legend of the Ice People (in Norwegian language Sagan om Isfolket) is a 47-volume story of a family bloodline, first published in 1982.
 The author of the series is Margit Sandemo.
 The novels are predominantly based in Scandinavia and focus on historical fact, but contain some fantastical elements.
 The first volume was released 1982, and the series became one of the best-selling series of novels in Scandinavia, with more than 39 million copies sold.

 The series was originally written in Swedish, but has been translated into over eight languages including Norwegian, Finnish, Polish, Czech, Icelandic, Russian, Hungarian and English.

-The book series is made in three parts where The Legend of the Ice People is part one.
-Part two is an equal/spin off series placed in the years between 1600 and 1700.
+The book series consists of three parts where The Legend of the Ice People is part one.
+Part two is a spin-off series placed in the years between 1600 and 1700.
 It is also a prequel to book 31 The Ferry Man.
-(Swedish original title; Färjkarlen) Here we learn the background story of the mystical medallions that the characters, Benedikte and Sander finds.
+(Swedish original title; Färjkarlen) Here we learn the background story of the mystical medallions that the characters Benedikte and Sander finds.
 This second series is called Häxmästaren in Swedish and translates to The Warlock.
 The scenery throughout the second series is mostly placed on Iceland, and in Norway, Sweden and Austria.
-It is made off 15 books and other connections to the ice people-books is the spirits and souls of mostly Sol and Tengel the good.
+It consists of 15 books, and other connections to The Legend of the Ice People are the spirits and souls of mostly Sol and Tengel the good.
 They come in later on in the series to help the Islandic warlock and his family.